MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/enumerate-devices.md

-## DevicePicker UI
+## DevicePicker user interface

 The [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) is a control provided by Windows that creates a small UI that enables the user to select a device from a list.
-You can customize the **DevicePicker** window in a few ways.
+It can be customized in a few ways, such as:

--   You can control the devices that are displayed in the UI by adding a [**SupportedDeviceSelectors**](/uwp/api/windows.devices.enumeration.devicepickerfilter.supporteddeviceselectors), a [**SupportedDeviceClasses**](/uwp/api/windows.devices.enumeration.devicepickerfilter.supporteddeviceclasses), or both to the [**DevicePicker.Filter**](/uwp/api/windows.devices.enumeration.devicepicker.filter).
+- Control devices that are displayed in the UI by adding a [**SupportedDeviceSelectors**](/uwp/api/windows.devices.enumeration.devicepickerfilter.supporteddeviceselectors), a [**SupportedDeviceClasses**](/uwp/api/windows.devices.enumeration.devicepickerfilter.supporteddeviceclasses), or both to the [**DevicePicker.Filter**](/uwp/api/windows.devices.enumeration.devicepicker.filter).
 In most cases, you only need to add one selector or class, but if you do need more than one you can add multiple.
 If you do add multiple selectors or classes, they are conjoined using an OR logic function.
--   You can specify the properties you want to retrieve for the devices.
+- Specify the properties you want to retrieve for the devices.
 You can do this by adding properties to [**DevicePicker.RequestedProperties**](/uwp/api/windows.devices.enumeration.devicepicker.requestedproperties).
--   You can alter the appearance of the [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) using [**Appearance**](/uwp/api/windows.devices.enumeration.devicepicker.appearance).
+- Alter the appearance of the [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) using [**Appearance**](/uwp/api/windows.devices.enumeration.devicepicker.appearance).
--   You can specify the size and location of the [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) when it is displayed.
+- Specify the size and location of the [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) when it is displayed.

 While the [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) is displayed, the contents of the UI will be automatically updated if devices are added, removed, or updated.